Flame on: Jason and the Scorchers live at the Academy 2, Sheffield, 6 May 2008

 For me, the question is borderline rhetorical - in other words, I’m cheating here, for dramatic effect.
 I’ve seen Jason whip up a crowd many times in recent years with just an acoustic guitar and his cowboy boots for percussion.
 I’m just unpractised at seeing him front a blistering rock band.
 Of course, when the opening Absolutely Sweet Marie kicks into gear, Jason - the long-limbed, stage-ploughing, harmonica-tootin’ frontman for the Scorchers - is clearly still a natural in his profession.
 As I suspect, the rumble of rock ‘n’ roll is in his belly and bones.

 His heart, meanwhile, is on his sleeve.
-Jason’s beaming, infectious smile lights up the back of the venue; it’s clear that he’s as much a fan of this band as the folk in the audience are.
+Jason’s beaming, infectious smile lights up the back of the venue, and it’s clear that he’s as much a fan of this band as the folk in the audience are.
 As Warner spits out his solo for When The Angels Cry, Jason steps off stage and watches from the front row, proud of his friend’s skill and keen to show it.
 The security guard is unsure how to react, but Jason smiles at him and makes an ‘OK’ sign with his fingers.

 Warner spends most of the gig looking like he’s repeatedly winning the lottery.
 His facial expression alternates a parody of confusion (as if to say “lord knows how I’m doing this stuff”) with a giant grin, which breaks out whenever the music hits his special spot.
 Sometimes it’s aimed at his bandmates; other times it’s pushed to people, individuals, in the crowd who catch his eye.
-It’s natural and, like Jason’s sparkly eyed smile, totally infectious – what scientists call a loop of positive feedback.
-But, then, I doubt that a blind man would leave a Jason and the Scorchers gig unhappy.
+It’s natural and, like Jason’s sparkly eyed smile, totally infectious - what scientists call a loop of positive feedback.
+But then I doubt that a blind man would leave a Jason and the Scorchers gig unhappy.

 The one-hour, 40-minute set - there’s no planned list of what to play - includes tracks from all the band’s original EPs and albums.
 Curiously, considering that it’s not generally thought of as one of their best records, Thunder And Fire gets “a hammering” (as Jason puts it) in terms of the number of cuts chosen, prompting me to look at the album afresh and acknowledge its strengths in the song department, rather than dwell on its leanings towards a straighter hard-rock sound.